 12. The Ask

 This section is perhaps the most important, and if you haven't created a convincing and moderated narrative till now, this component is bound to fail.
+So make sure you nail down the previous 11 points before asking!
 It is time to ask for the money.
 Getting the investment is the whole point of doing the pitch deck.
 So, address the elephant in the room.

 In the last section of your investor pitch deck, you will need to tell them two things:

 - How much money you need